 As the state technical agency for NFIP, PEMA (with assistance from FEMA) provides the technical and financial assistance to Pennsylvania’s municipalities enrolled in the program.
 PEMA and a contracting service review municipal FPM Ordinances to ensure the municipalities’ compliance with FEMA-NFIP regulations.
 To assist municipalities in drafting these ordinances, the state has developed “Suggested Provisions” that meet state and federal floodplain regulations.

 Additionally, the Center processes a number of requests for floodplain delineation data.
 This information is critical to locating the areas of a municipality that lie within a floodplain.
 Floodplain maps and flood insurance studies (FIS) are available for use by public and private engineering firms.
 We also advise property owners on how they can obtain floodplain maps and FIS documents online from FEMA at msc.fema.gov or on our flood maps webpage.
 This information is needed to refine the potential flood impact on specific land parcels for insurance and mortgage purposes.

-In addition, the Center administers the FPM Reimbursements authorized in Act 166.
-Reimbursements are provided for up to 50% of the costs associated with preparing, administering and enforcing floodplain zoning ordinances and FPM ordinances necessary to comply with the NFIP and Act 166 requirements.
-Download the Floodplain Management Activities Reimbursement Application Form.
+In addition, DCED administers the FPM reimbursements authorized in Act 166 via the Municipal Assistance Program (MAP).
+(The 2019 grant deadline is February 28, 2019.)
+Reimbursements are provided for up to 50 percent of the costs associated with preparing, administering and enforcing floodplain zoning ordinances and FPM ordinances necessary to comply with NFIP and Act 166 requirements.